Glaucoma - damage to the optic nerve

 Types of Glaucoma

-• Chronic Glaucoma develops gradually, stemming from the blockage of the eye's drainage channels.
-This painless condition is the most prevalent form of Glaucoma.
+- Chronic Glaucoma is the blockage of the eye’s drainage channels, which occurs gradually.
+This is the most common form of Glaucoma and is completely painless.

-• Primary Open-Angle Glaucoma: The most common type, it results from a partial blockage in the eye's drainage system, leading to increased pressure within the eye.
+Primary Open-Angle Glaucoma: the most common type of Glaucoma.
+Caused by a partial blockage in the eye’s drainage system, which means fluid drains out of the eye too slowly, resulting in a gradual increase in pressure within the eye.

-• Angle-Closure Glaucoma: Characterised by a bulging iris obstructing drainage, causing pressure buildup behind the eye.
+Angle-Closure Glaucoma: caused by a bulging iris that blocks the drainage system, resulting in not enough fluid drainage, which builds up pressure behind the eye.

-• Developmental Glaucoma: Affects children and infants, often presenting without symptoms.
+Developmental Glaucoma: occurs in children and infants, usually within any symptoms.

-• Pigmentary Glaucoma: Occurs when drainage channels are obstructed by pigment granules.
+Pigmentary Glaucoma: where the drainage channels are blocked by a build up of pigment granules.

 Prevention is the first line of defence

-If you're experiencing any of the symptoms mentioned above, have a family history of Glaucoma, or it's been some time since your last eye examination, our Optometrists at Lobb Optical are here to assist you.
+If you are experiencing any of the above symptoms, have a family history of Glaucoma, or perhaps it’s been a while between eye examinations; our Optometrists would love to see you.